 However, shareholder involvement can cross the line into that of effective management.
 For example, a shareholder may effectively usurp the powers of the directors of the company.
-This situation typically (but not necessarily) arises when the company is wholly owned by a single person (whether a company, other juristic person or individual) or there are multiple shareholders but those shareholders are either connected persons in relation to each other or are acting in concert.
-This issue is of particular concern in connection with passive holding companies located in low tax jurisdictions.
+This situation typically (but not necessarily) arises when the company is wholly owned by a single person (whether a company, other juristic person or individual) or when there are multiple shareholders but those shareholders are either connected persons in relation to each other or are acting in concert.
+This issue is of particular concern in connection with passive holding companies located in low-tax jurisdictions.

 There is a distinction between shareholder guidance or influence and usurpation.
-Influence does not constitute effective management but undue influence may.
+Influence does not constitute effective management but undue influence may do so.
 For example, if the board considers what the shareholder has recommended and independently makes its own decision, this would not constitute usurpation even if the decision made by the board is in line with the shareholder's recommendation.
-The important point which has to be established is whether the board independently makes its own decisions or is merely implementing what the shareholder has already decided for the company and in that way does not actually make decisions.
-Depending on the facts the line between influence, and merely approving or rubber-stamping may be unclear.
+Importantly, it must be established whether the board independently makes its own decisions or is merely implementing what the shareholder has already decided for the company and in that way does not actually make decisions.
+Depending on the facts, the line between influence and merely approving or rubber-stamping may be unclear.
 Situations in which a shareholder or another party usurps effective management will probably be the exception rather than the norm.

-In Unit Construction v Bullock, the subsidiary companies' constitutions required that they be managed by their own boards.
+In Unit Construction v Bullock, 15 the subsidiary companies' constitutions required that they be managed by their own boards.
 The court, however, found that in all matters of real importance affecting central management and control, the real management and control was exercised by the board of the parent company.
-The House of Lords agreed that although the parent company's actions were arguably unlawful, it did not override the factual reality of by whom and from where the subsidiary companies were managed and controlled.
+The House of Lords